unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 .. note::
    In a typical scenario, such a deep level of control is likely unnecessary.
-   Anyway, this section can be still instructive to understand the internal structure of the Factory class.
-This can be particularly useful for advanced users who are interested in developing a custom ``Factory`` or in directly contributing to ``mitiq``.
+   Anyway, this section can still be instructive to understand the internal structure of the Factory class.
+This can be useful for advanced users who are interested in developing a custom ``Factory`` or in directly contributing to ``mitiq``.

 .. testcode::

-   from mitiq.factories import LinearFactory

    zne_list = []
    # loop over different factories